Get insider access

 Compared To Other Monitors

-The BenQ ZOWIE XL2566K is a great gaming monitor with fantastic motion handling, making it an excellent choice for esports gamers.
+The BenQ ZOWIE XL2566K is an okay PC gaming monitor, but with impressive motion handling across its VRR range and low input lag, it's an excellent choice for esports gamers.
 Unfortunately, its TN-type panel delivers lackluster overall picture quality, and it lacks many features found on most recent gaming monitors, like HDR support or local dimming.
 It's only recommended if you only care about motion performance.

 Also see our recommendations for the best budget and cheap gaming monitors, the best 1080p monitors, and the best gaming monitors.